 Dreamers Foundation Scholarships

 We are committed to supporting the diverse students, faculty and staff that call STLCC home.
 Our core values and commitment to diversity and inclusion call for us to be vigilant and genuine when it comes to the success of our students.
 The STLCC Foundation created a privately-funded scholarship to assist undocumented students.
-The scholarship effectively closes the gap between STLCC’s out-of-district and international tuition rates.
+The scholarship effectively closes the gap between STLCC’s in-district and international tuition rates.

 Applicants must be admitted as a degree or certificate-seeking student and enroll full-time student (12 credit hours) at St. Louis Community College.
 This scholarship is for students who are not U.S. citizens/ residents and do not have a non-immigrant visa.